 It’s important to acquire useful study resources during this time.
-Use online resources to your advantage, take practice MCAT tests and use them as much as you possibly can.
+Use online resources to your advantage, take practice MCAT tests, and use them as much as possible.
 The AAMC has plenty of advice on how to study for the MCAT.

-We also recommend you use an online calendar.
+We also recommend using an online calendar.
 This is a great way to track and access personal study plans on the spot.
 You can also share a calendar with other colleagues, so you know each other's schedules and can help each other out.

 Determine when you should start preparing and for how long each day.
 Evaluate your goal score and current score.
 You’ll need to map out how much time you have each week to study for a detailed MCAT study schedule.

-Find out what kind of time commitment you can make each week.
+Determine how long you can prepare for the MCAT each week.
 Be sure not to burn out and take time for other obligations!

-The MCAT is a very long test.
-You’re likely to spend about eight hours at the test center.
+The MCAT is a long test.
+You’ll likely spend about eight hours at the test center.
 Taking practice tests allows you to build the extra stamina you need to do well on the real test.

 You should also be frequently reviewing these tests.
 We recommend tracking practice exams on a spreadsheet to help you learn and improve.
 This will give you a clear indication of if you’re prepared and meeting your goals.

 On practice problems, study materials, and tests, ensure you review each correct and incorrect answer.
 This is helpful for your long-term study goals.
 Once you’ve identified your weaknesses, you can put more time into those areas.
 Your study schedule can be altered to meet this goal.